A Beginner’s Guide to Ultralight Backpacking

 1. How is ultralight backpacking different from the normal kind of backpacking?

-Ultralight backpacking differs from regular backpacking mostly in terms of pack weight.
-However, ultralight backpacking is not just about the amount of weight in one’s pack – it’s a mentality.
-Most ultralight backpackers take the saying “less is more” to heart, and they will try their best to see how little they can carry while on a hike.
-While this may sometimes mean that you’re giving up certain aspects of comfort on a trip, ultralight backpackers believe that this gets them more in tune with nature.
+- Ultralight backpacking differs from regular backpacking mostly in terms of pack weight.
+However, ultralight backpacking is not just about the amount of weight in one’s pack – it is a mentality.
+Most ultralight backpackers take the saying “less is more” to heart and will try their best to see how little they can carry while on a hike.
+While this may sometimes mean that you are giving up certain aspects of comfort on a trip, ultralight backpackers believe that this gets them more in tune with nature.

 2. What are the benefits of going ultralight?

-Ultralight backpacking has tons of benefits, well aside from a very much lightened load that doesn’t make your back hurt too much.
+Ultralight backpacking has many benefits aside from a very lightened load that does not hurt your back.
 These include:

 - Enjoying nature even more